-The module will produce the specified FM deviation with a 2-level digital input to TXD which toggles between 0V and 3V.
-Reducing the amplitude of the data input from this value (usually as a result of reducing the supply voltage) reduces the transmitted FM deviation, typically to 20-22kHz minimum at 2.7V.
+The BiM2A/H module will produce the specified FM deviation with a 2-level digital input to TXD which toggles between 0V and 3V.
+Reducing the amplitude of the data input (to the TXD pin) from this value reduces the transmitted FM deviation, typically to ±20-22kHz minimum at 2.7V.
 The receiver will cope with this quite happily and no significant degradation of link performance should be observed.